kosperera/kosperera.github.io/src/pages/about.md

 - AWS or Azure Serverless, Containerless, and Messaging
 - Infrastructure as Code (Terraform) and the Pipelines, and
 - [*Caffeine* needed to build, break, and ship a *good first issue*](https://producingoss.com/en/producingoss.html#starting-from-what-you-have)

-I only accept connection requests from folks I’ve actually met or worked with — stranger requests tend to go unopened.
-Oh, and if you’re thinking about hiring me for consulting, fair warning: I don’t work for free <i class="fa-solid fa-face-smile-wink fa-lg"></i>

 ---